Azure-Samples/nodejs-microservices/docs/workshop.md

   --output tsv
 ```

-We'll do the same thing for our 3 services:
+We'll do the almost same thing for our 3 services:
 1. We tag the Docker image with the current commit SHA, and push it to our registry
+2. We add the database connection string in the list of secrets for the settings and dice APIs, so it's not exposed as plain text in the environment variables
-2. We use the Azure CLI to update the container app with the new image, and set the environment variables for each service.
-For the settings and dice APIs, we set the database connection string, and for the gateway API we set the URLs of the other services.
+3. We use the Azure CLI to update the container app with the new image, and set the environment variables for each service.
+For the settings and dice APIs, we set the database connection string with a reference to the secret set earlier with `secretref:<secret_name>`, and for the gateway API we set the URLs of the other services.

 <div class="tip" data-title="tip">